JRD Tata: Career

 When Tata was in tour, he was inspired by his friend's father, aviation pioneer Louis Blériot, the first man to fly across the English Channel, and took to flying.
 On 10 February 1929, Tata obtained the first license issued in India.

 He later came to be known as the "Father of Indian civil aviation".
 He founded India's first commercial airline, Tata Airlines in 1932, which became Air India in 1946, now India's national airline.
 He and Nevill Vintcent worked together in building Tata Airlines.
 They were also good friends.
-In 1929, J. R. D. became one of the first Indians to be granted a commercial's license.
+In 1929, JRD became one of the first Indians to be granted a commercial pilot licence.
 In 1932 Tata Aviation Service, the forerunner to Tata Airline and Air India, took to the skies.
 That same year he flew the first commercial mail flight to Juhu, in a de Havilland Puss Moth.

-He piloted India’s first scheduled commercial air transport service in 1932.
-It lifted off from Drigh in Karachi to Madras with J. R. D. at the controls of a Puss on 15 October 1932.
-J. R. D. nourished and nurtured his airline baby through to 1953, when the government of Jawaharlal Nehru nationalised Air India along with several other private Airlines and appointed JRD as its first Chairman.
+He piloted India's first scheduled commercial air transport service in 1932.
+It lifted off from Drigh in Karachi to Madras with JRD at the controls of a Puss on 15 October 1932.
+JRD nourished and nurtured his airline baby through to 1953, when the government of Jawaharlal Nehru nationalised Air India along with several other private Airlines and appointed JRD as its first chairman.
 JRD continued as chairman for 25 years before being removed by Morarji Desai in 1978.

 He joined Tata Sons as an unpaid apprentice in 1925.
 In 1938, at the age of 34, Tata was elected Chairman of Tata Sons making him the head of the largest industrial group in India.
 He took over as Chairman of Tata Sons from his second cousin Nowroji Saklatwala.
 For decades, he directed the huge Tata Group of companies, with major interests in steel, engineering, power, chemicals and hospitality.
 He was famous for succeeding in business while maintaining high ethical standards – refusing to bribe politicians or use the black market.

 Under his chairmanship, the assets of the Tata Group grew from US$100 million to over US$5 billion.
 He started with 14 enterprises under his leadership and half a century later on 26 July 1988, when he left, Tata Sons was a conglomerate of 95 enterprises which they either started or in which they had controlling interest.